OmarShehata/webgpu-compute-rasterizer/code-overview.md

 }
 ```

-The goal here is to color every pixel as white.
-We dispatch this shader as many times as there are pixels, with the maximum work group size (256), and so we dispatch it like this:
+This colors every pixel as white.
+We dispatch this shader as many times as there are pixels, with the maximum work group size (256), and so we dispatch it like this in `main.js`:

 ```javascript
 let totalTimesToRun = Math.ceil((WIDTH * HEIGHT) / 256);